unusep/main/src/test/data/ManualTesting/TestScript.md

 ### list
 So far, we have been using our mouse to click on various panels.
 We can do that with our keyboard using the `list` command.
 Type

-- `list` : will show all tasks in the `All` default panel.
+- `list` : will show all tasks in the `All` build-in panel.

-We can also list anything in the default panel as well as any categories in the category panel.
+We can also list anything in the build-in panel as well as any categories in the category panel.
 Type:

-- `list all ` : will show all tasks in the `All` default panel.
+- `list all ` : will show all tasks in the `All` build-in panel.

-- `list inbox` : will show all tasks in the `Inbox` default panel
+- `list inbox` : will show all tasks in the `Inbox` build-in panel

 - `list CS3241` : will show all tasks in the category `CS3241`, this is also not case sensitive so you can type